 Maybe you hate tax season…maybe you love it?
 We don’t judge — but either way, the season has arrived and you’re probably busy gathering documents from the past year.
 Putting aside cataloguing receipts and calculating expenses in hopes of a decent refund, your W2 is not the only document in need of a year-end check up.
-Often overlooked, that
+Often overlooked, that estate plan of yours might benefit from a refresh.

 So Why Update Your Will?